jayshreee10/TEMP-STATION/README.md

-- "Tempstation is a weather app built with React.js, displaying temperature, weather conditions, and details such as sunrise, sunset, wind speed, and humidity for any chosen location."
+-  Tempstation is a weather app built with React.js, displaying temperature, weather conditions, and details such as sunrise, sunset, wind speed, and humidity for any chosen location.